 Pro Optimo Merito in Gastroenterologia

 Dr. Gyorgy Baffy is an Associate Professor of Medicine at Harvard Medical School and Chief of Gastroenterology at the VA Boston Healthcare System.
 He is a graduate of the University Medical School of Debrecen in Hungary.
-His PhD derives from studies on growth factor-mediated calcium signaling as an NIH Fogarty Fellow in the Department of Biochemistry and Biophysics at the University of Pennsylvania.
+His PhD derives from studies on growth factor-mediated calcium signaling in hepatocytes as an NIH Fogarty Fellow in the Department of Biochemistry and Biophysics at the University of Pennsylvania.
 He trained in gastroenterology at the University of Michigan and the Brigham and Women’s Hospital.
 His research interests focus on various aspects of nonalcoholic fatty liver disease such as outcomes prediction, biomarkers of lipotoxicity, metabolic reprogramming, cancer bioenergetics, and development of portal hypertension and hepatocellular carcinoma.
 He has been involved in various clinical trials that pertain to colorectal cancer screening.
 He developed and organized multiple regional, national, and international workshops and symposia at major US conferences.
-He published over 70 peer-reviewed papers and book chapters.
+He published over 80 peer-reviewed papers and book chapters.
 He has participated in numerous scientific review panels and provides editorial work for several journals in gastroenterology and hepatology.
 In 2014, he received a Fulbright US Scholar award to teach for a semester about obesity and related disorders at the University of Debrecen.
 He is a Fellow of the American College of Physicians, American College of Gastroenterology, American Gastroenterological Association, and the American Association for the Study of Liver Diseases.
 He is the recipient of the Madaus Prize from the Madaus Liver Foundation and the Hetényi Medal and Pro Optimo Merito in Gastroenterologia Award from the Hungarian Gastroenterological Association.

 The research activities and funding listed below are automatically derived from